Neural oscillation: Overview

 Although neural oscillations in human brain activity are mostly investigated using EEG recordings, they are also observed using more invasive recording techniques such as single-unit recordings.
 Neurons can generate rhythmic patterns of action potentials or spikes.
-Some types of neurons have the tendency to fire at particular frequencies, so-called resonators.
+Some types of neurons have the tendency to fire at particular frequencies, either as resonators or as intrinsic oscillators.
 Bursting is another form of rhythmic spiking.
 Spiking patterns are considered fundamental for information coding in the brain.
 Oscillatory activity can also be observed in the form of subthreshold membrane potential oscillations (i.e. in the absence of action potentials).
 If numerous neurons spike in synchrony, they can give rise to oscillations in local field potentials.
 Quantitative models can estimate the strength of neural oscillations in recorded data.

-Neural oscillations are commonly studied from a mathematical framework and belong to the field of "neurodynamics", an area of research in the cognitive sciences that places a strong focus upon the dynamic character of neural activity in describing brain function.
+Neural oscillations are commonly studied within a mathematical framework and belong to the field of neurodynamics, an area of research in the cognitive sciences that places a strong focus on the dynamic character of neural activity in describing brain function.
 It considers the brain a dynamical system and uses differential equations to describe how neural activity evolves over time.
 In particular, it aims to relate dynamic patterns of brain activity to cognitive functions such as perception and memory.
 In very abstract form, neural oscillations can be analyzed analytically.
 When studied in a more physiologically realistic setting, oscillatory activity is generally studied using computer simulations of a computational model.

 The functions of neural oscillations are wide-ranging and vary for different types of oscillatory activity.
 Examples are the generation of rhythmic activity such as a heartbeat and the neural binding of sensory features in perception, such as the shape and color of an object.
-Neural oscillations also play an important role in many neurological disorders, such as excessive synchronization during seizure activity in epilepsy or tremor in patients with Parkinson's disease.
+Neural oscillations also play an important role in many neurological disorders, such as excessive synchronization during seizure activity in epilepsy, or tremor in patients with Parkinson's disease.
 Oscillatory activity can also be used to control external devices such as a brain–computer interface.